Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 The correlated-instruments IVW estimator requires the genetic covariance matrix $\Omega$ to be computed and inverted, a process which can become numerically unstable if highly correlated variants are used \citep{Burgess2017}.
 This is the main reason why cis-MR analyses cannot use all available variants within a region.
 Numerical instabilities are less likely to occur when the IVW estimator is used in combination with pruning, since the pairwise correlations of variants selected by LD-pruning are all lower than the specified correlation threshold $\rho$, although problems can still occur if the genetic covariance matrix is near-singular.

 A potential criticism for the LD-pruning approach is that there is no consensus in the literature on how to select the correlation threshold.
 Implementations of the method using different correlation thresholds can give rise to different results, especially when large thresholds are used \citep{Burgess2017}.
-To address this issue, it has been proposed that stepwise pruning is implemented with a variety of pruning thresholds, as a form of sensitivity analysis \citep{Schmidt2019}.
-In addition, stepwise methods for variable selection have been criticised for being unstable and getting stuck in local maxima of the model space \citep{Hocking1976, Tibshirani1996, Miller2002} and more flexible variable selection approaches are often preferred in some applications of biostatistics \citep{Newcombe2016, Benner2016, Asimit2019}, although it is not clear whether the added flexibility provides a substantial benefit in Mendelian randomization studies.
+To address this issue, \cite{Schmidt2019} proposed that stepwise pruning should be implemented with a variety of pruning thresholds, as a form of sensitivity analysis.
+In addition, stepwise methods for variable selection have been criticized for being unstable and getting stuck in local maxima of the model space \citep{Hocking1976, Tibshirani1996, Miller2002} and more flexible variable selection approaches are often preferred in some applications of biostatistics \citep{Newcombe2016, Benner2016, Asimit2019}, although it is not clear whether the added flexibility provides a substantial benefit in Mendelian randomization studies.